Chart Color Schemes

 South Yarra's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-South Yarra's health outcomes show excellent results based on AreaSearch's assessment of mortality rates and chronic condition prevalence, with very low prevalence across all age groups.
-Private health cover is exceptionally high at approximately 77% of the total population (22,647 people), compared to 56.7% in Greater Melbourne and a national average of 55.7%.
-The most common medical conditions are mental health issues and asthma, affecting 9.6 and 8.1% respectively, while 74.0% report being completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
+South Yarra's health outcomes show excellent results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The area has a very low prevalence of common health conditions across all age groups.
+Approximately 77% of South Yarra's total population (22,647 people) have private health cover, compared to 56.7% in Greater Melbourne and the national average of 55.7%.

+Mental health issues and asthma are the most common medical conditions, affecting 9.6% and 8.1% of residents respectively.
+74.0% of residents report being completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
 Working-age residents have low chronic condition prevalence.
-South Yarra has 12.0% of residents aged 65 and over (3,539 people), lower than the 15.1% in Greater Melbourne.
-Health outcomes among seniors are particularly strong, with national rankings higher than the general population.
+South Yarra has 12.3% of residents aged 65 and over (3,627 people), lower than the 15.1% in Greater Melbourne.
+Health outcomes among seniors are particularly strong, ranking even higher than the general population nationally.

 Frequently Asked Questions - Health